anon-aadhaar/anon-aadhaar-documentation/docs/anon-digilocker.md

 **Anon DigiLocker** is a protocol for proving ownership of identity documents in DigiLocker by selectively revealing information in the doc.

-We create Zero Knowledge Proof of signed XML documents from DigiLocker.
+We create Zero Knowledge Proof for proving ownership of any signed documents stored in DigiLocker.
 Proof generation happens entirely on the browser meaning no data has to be sent to a server.
 The proof can be verified on-chain and off-chain.

 **Github Repo: [https://github.com/anon-aadhaar/anon-digilocker](https://github.com/anon-aadhaar/anon-digilocker)** <br/>
 **Demo: [https://anon-digilocker.vercel.app/](https://anon-digilocker.vercel.app/)**